 Regardless of the reason or type of search conducted, a police offer must exercise a lawful search.

-Police are able to use force against a person, provided is it reasonably necessary force which is not likely to cause grievous bodily harm or death.
-A critical situation is an exception to this requirement.
+Police are allowed to use force to search a person, provided is it reasonably necessary force which is not likely to cause grievous bodily harm or death.
+In a critical situation, a greater level of force may be used.

-If a person obstructs a lawful search, police must warn the individual that it is an offence to do so and give the individual a reasonable opportunity to stop obstructing the search.
+If a person obstructs a lawful search, police must warn them that it is an offence to do so and give the individual a reasonable opportunity to stop obstructing the search.